Skip to content

 Terminal window

-npm install freesail @freesail/catalogs
+npm install freesail @freesail/standard-catalog @freesail/chat-catalog

 import { ReactUI } from 'freesail';

-import { StandardCatalog, ChatCatalog } from '@freesail/catalogs';
+import { ChatCatalog } from '@freesail/chat-catalog';

 const CATALOGS: ReactUI.CatalogDefinition[] = [